gantry/docs-old/Docs/wordpress/tutorials/INDEX.md

 A gizmo file must follow the format listed in the section above.
 There are, in effect, just two areas of modification.

 The first is the name.
-This must be unique in order to avoid conflicts elsewhere on the page.
+This must be unique in order to avoid conflicts.

 The second is the XHTML layout or other PHP code where you can construct the gizmos to meet your needs.